- ABOUT

 We welcome young people on a first come, first served basis.
 If space allows, children may join more than one program.

-FOR MORE INFORMATION ABOUT OUR STAR PROGRAMS, PLEASE CONTACT AMY MACDONALD, Director of City Programs.
+FOR MORE INFORMATION ABOUT OUR STAR PROGRAMS, PLEASE CONTACT THE STAR TEAM

 amacdonald@christielakekids.com